DGloi/LoanFinder/README.md

 Nevertheless, we propose this tiny app on terminal to find loans that you are elligible to apply to.
 Test it out !

-NB: The database used here is made out of fictive data, used only for developpement, ideally linking this app to a broader dynamic database would acutally allow the app to be fully usable.
+NB: The database used here is made out of fictive data, used only for developpement.
+Ideally linking this app to a broader dynamic database would acutally allow the app to be fully functionnal.

 ---